Alejogb1/job-board/blog-data/why-isnt-visibilityofelementlocated-working-in-selenium-java.md

 id: "why-isnt-visibilityofelementlocated-working-in-selenium-java"
 ---

-Okay, let's tackle this.
-The scenario of `visibilityOfElementLocated()` not behaving as expected in Selenium Java is something I've certainly encountered a few times during my work on web automation projects.
+,  The scenario of `visibilityOfElementLocated()` not behaving as expected in Selenium Java is something I've certainly encountered a few times during my work on web automation projects.
 It often stems from a confluence of factors, rather than a single, easily identifiable issue.
 It's rarely a case of the method being fundamentally broken.
 Instead, it usually boils down to a misunderstanding of its mechanics and the often nuanced ways in which web applications render content.

 I’ve seen this specific situation crop up on multiple occasions.
 Once, while automating a particularly intricate financial application, the login form wouldn’t quite present itself correctly for `visibilityOfElementLocated()`, even though it appeared visually on screen.
 We spent a good portion of that sprint troubleshooting.
 That experience, and others like it, have provided some solid insights into why this method sometimes misbehaves.